Qubes-Community/Contents/docs/privacy/signal.md

        [user@dom0 ~]$ sudo qubesctl --skip-dom0 --targets=debian-11 --show-output state.sls update.qubes-vm

-2. Open a terminal in Debian 11 (or your previously chosen template ; note that `gnome-terminal` isn't installed by default in minimal templates, in which case replace with `gnome-terminal` with `uxterm`):
+2. Open a terminal in Debian 11 (or your previously chosen template ; note that `gnome-terminal` isn't installed by default in minimal templates, in which case replace `gnome-terminal` with `uxterm`):

        [user@dom0 ~]$ qvm-run -a debian-11 gnome-terminal

-3. Run these commands in the terminal you've just opened (if you chose a different distribution, such as `buster`, substitute that for `xenial` in the fourth command):
+3. Run these commands in the terminal you've just opened:

     Install the curl program needed to download the signal signing key:

        sudo apt install curl

-    We need a notification daemon, otherwise signal will hang the first time you receive a message when the window doesn’t have the focus. (alternatively, install `xfce4-notifyd`):
+    We need a notification daemon, otherwise signal will hang the first time you receive a message when the window doesn’t have the focus (alternatively you could install `xfce4-notifyd` instead of `dunst`):

        sudo apt install dunst

-    Download the signal signing key (we need to pass the `--proxy` argument to `curl` as TemplateVMs access internet through a proxy at localhost (127.0.0.1) port 8082):
+    Download the signal signing key (we need to pass the `--proxy` argument to `curl` as TemplateVMs can only access internet through a proxy at localhost/127.0.0.1 port 8082):

        curl --proxy 127.0.0.1:8082 -s https://updates.signal.org/desktop/apt/keys.asc | gpg --dearmor | sudo tee -a /usr/share/keyrings/signal-desktop-keyring.gpg > /dev/null

-    Add the signal repository:
+    Add the signal repository (if you chose a different distribution, such as `buster`, substitute that for `xenial`):

        echo 'deb [arch=amd64 signed-by=/usr/share/keyrings/signal-desktop-keyring.gpg] https://updates.signal.org/desktop/apt xenial main' | sudo tee -a /etc/apt/sources.list.d/signal-xenial.list